allensoberano/self_learning_curriculum/Day1/README.md

 http://www.codeacademy.com
 http://www.codeschool.com

+#RESOURCS:
-#feel free to add more resources and links to this file that "Pertain" to the assignment above.
+Feel free to add more resources and links to this file that "Pertain" to the assignment above.